 Other than NAP information, the next most critical information is a business’s website and email.
 Not every online directory includes this information, but it makes a big difference when the directory does.
 Having the business URL listed in an online directory makes it easier for potential customers to click and visit a business site directly (and it provides a valuable backlink to the website).
 Beyond this information, other links from Facebook or Twitter and other social sites help businesses connect with potential customers.
 Each connection made draws them closer to the business, and away from their competitors.

 Out of the hundreds of online directories out there, how does one know which ones are best to add a particular business to?
 In the world of search engine optimization, the main factor is a number of people who visit the online directory.
-This is also known as ‘web traffic‘.
+This is also known as ‘web traffic’.
 The more traffic an online directory has, the more search engines will consider the listings more relevant.
 Search engines will give more value to businesses who list themselves in that and other directories.
 That value, in turn, gets a business placed higher in search engine results.
+Here is a handy little tool and template to test to see how much traffic a website gets.

 Taking the Time to Make Citations Right